-- 79. By April 1, 2020, and every year thereafter, CPD will conduct an assessment of the relative frequency of all misdemeanor arrests and administrative notices of violation ("ANOVs") effectuated by CPD members of persons in specific demographic categories, including race and gender. - 80.
-Prior to conducting this assessment, CPD will share its proposed methodology, including any proposed factors to be considered as part of the assessment, with the Monitor for review and approval.
+71. By April 1, 2020, and every year thereafter, CPD will conduct an assessment of the relative frequency of all misdemeanor arrests and administrative notices of violation ("ANOVs") effectuated by CPD members of persons in specific demographic categories, including race and gender.

+- 72. Prior to conducting this assessment, CPD will share its proposed methodology, including any proposed factors to be considered as part of the assessment, with the Monitor for review and approval.
 The Monitor will approve CPD's proposed methodology provided that the Monitor determines that CPD's methodology comports with published, peer-reviewed methodologies and this Agreement.
-Upon completion of the assessment, CPD will identify any modifications to CPD's practices to address the findings in the assessment and develop a timeline for implementation, subject to Monitor review and approval.
-Upon completion of the assessment, CPD will publish the underlying data, excluding personal identifying information (e.g., name, address, contact information), via a publicly-accessible, web-based data platform. - 81.
-If at any point, the City's obligations under the August 6, 2015 Investigatory Stop and Protective Pat Down Settlement Agreement ("ACLU Agreement") terminate, CPD will include all stops effectuated by CPD members that were subject to the ACLU Agreement in the assessment required by this Part. - 82.
+Upon completion of the assessment, CPD will identify any modifications to CPD's practices to address the findings in the assessment and develop a timeline for implementation, subject to Monitor review and approval. - 73.
+If at any point, the City's obligations under the August 6, 2015 Investigatory Stop and Protective Pat Down Settlement Agreement ("ACLU Agreement") terminate, CPD will include all stops effectuated by CPD members that were subject to the ACLU Agreement in the assessment required by this Part. - 74.
 Nothing in this Part will be interpreted to require CPD to analyze statistical data beyond that currently collected and maintained in electronic databases unless otherwise required under this Agreement.
 In instances in which race or gender data is not maintained in an electronic database, CPD may use geographic data in its assessment.
 For purposes of this paragraph, information contained solely in a scanned PDF document or other image of a document, and not otherwise collected and maintained in an electronic database, is not considered data maintained in an electronic database.